Oh how I love this Vegetarian Red Pepper and Fresh Mozzarella Lasagna!

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.

-This looks so good.
-My mouth is literally watering.
-I think I need to whip up a batch of lasagna next week!
+This is so good.
+My mouth is literally watering thinking about having it for lunch again today.
+I think I’ll need to keep this on regular rotation!
 I like to be super healthy, so I use both red sauce AND alfredo sauce. 🙂

-This looks so yummy!
+This is so yummy!
 Love that it’s a meatless option too

 how would you add the zucchini if using? it looks SO good!

-Lasagna is the besttt comfort food and this version looks so so so delicious!
-Cant wait to maybe try it out soooon 🙂
+Lasagna is the besttt comfort food and this version is so so so delicious!
+Easy to make too.
+It slides down so silky smooth 🙂

 This lasagna looks SO GOOD.
 I cannot wait to make it.
 Those noodles look different than any I’ve seen… what kind are they?
 Do you have to pre-cook them?